 The Kopka River I – a shorter trip

-The maps for this shorter eight day route are listed on the Map Sets 1 page.
+The maps for this shorter seven or eight day route are listed on the Map Sets 1 page.

 The Kopka River II – the whole thing